nixcloud/nixpkgs-workshop/README.md

         hook = ./nix.nanorc;

-3. Add another attribute with the name postInstall.
+3. Add another attribute with the name 'postInstall'.
 Within this Attribute we define what should happen after nano is installed.
 In our case we want to copy the
 'nix.nanorc' into the 'share/nano/' directory within the installation folder.

     Write a small script (within the default.nix) that copies the nix.nanorc into the 'share/nano/' directory.
 You can embed some nixvariables into the string.
 For example $out ist the installation path of nano and ${hook} is the nix.nanorc file.

+        postInstall = '' TODO '';

 4. install nano